Nature's first green is gold,

 To the sound of mooing cows, I reach my car.
 I have not seen anyone all afternoon.
 I am aware, though, that I have not been cautious enough about ticks.
 When I volunteered at the Pine Bush, I picked up three or four ticks every time I walked there.
 I would drive the few miles to my house and see one walking up my pants leg, or crawling out from the cuff on my shirt onto my wrist.
 I learned to strip before I got in the car.

-Now, I use my car as shield to potential passers-by, and take my shirt off.
+Now, I use my car a a shield to potential passers-by, and take my shirt off.
 Turning it inside out, I look closely for ticks.
 Then I turn it right side out and do the same thing, checking my skin as well.
 After putting it back on, I repeat the exercise with my pants and socks.
 It's a pesky ritual, but lyme disease is worse.

 I find no ticks, am fully dressed, and drive home through Clarksville, past forsythia in full bloom and the babbling Onesquethaw Creek.
 I will be back to soak up the quiet and beauty of Bennett Hill on another perfect day.